zwierski/croquemADAme-datastory/index.md

 It's important to note that throughout this data exploration project, the mean of every feature was computed in order to attribute one value per feature per channel (for example the number of words of the title of a given channel is actually the mean of the number of words in the title of every video of that channel).

-# A first glance at the features
+# Importance of the title

 After this first explanation, let's move on to some actual high level tips you can use in your channel's videos.